m0xpd/STRACHEY/README.md

 Channel A is the main STRACHEY output.
 It produces an output (to be interpreted as a 1V/octave pitch CV signal) at the rate of the main signal clock.
-It is set to span six and a half octaves at a resolution of 51 quantisation steps per semitone (meaning there will be less than a 2 cent error in tuning over the system's range).
+It is set to span six and a half octaves at a resolution of 51 quantisation steps per semitone (meaning there will be less than a 2 cent error in tuning over the system's range, if we can trust the DAC linearity).

 Channel B is the secondary STRACHEY output.
 It operates at the same resolution as channel B but (for reasons which will become apparent), the pitch range of channel B is lower than that of channel A.